zmeel/cgMSLT-Entfae/README.md

 # cgMSLT-Entfae
-The Enterococcus faecium reference strain (for the SeqSphere+ cgMLST scheme) consists of 2930 sequences.
+The Enterococcus faecium reference strain (for the SeqSphere+ cgMLST scheme) consists of 2930 sequences.<br>
 The cgMLST scheme itself consists of 1423 sequences